...

 Are property management fees part of closing costs in Ontario?

-Property management fees are not typically considered part of closing costs in Ontario, but they can be an ongoing expense for condominium owners.
-These fees cover the management and maintenance of common areas in a condo building.
-According to the Ontario Condominium Act, “Condominium corporations are responsible for managing the property and common elements, and owners pay fees to cover these costs” (Government of Ontario, “Condominium Act, 1998”).
+Property management fees sit outside the closing cost category in Ontario, though they quietly complicate ongoing ownership for condominium buyers by becoming a recurring expense rather than a one-time charge.
+These fees cover the management and maintenance of common areas within a condo building.
+The Ontario Condominium Act reveals that condominium corporations are responsible for managing the property and common elements, and that owners pay fees to cover these costs (Government of Ontario, “Condominium Act, 1998”).

 How much does a land survey cost in Ontario if required?

-A land survey in Ontario, if required, typically costs between $1,000 to $2,000.
-This cost can vary based on the complexity of the survey and the size of the property.
-The Association of Ontario Land Surveyors states, “The cost of a land survey can vary widely based on the specifics of the property and the survey required” (Association of Ontario Land Surveyors, “Land Surveying Costs“).
+When required, a land survey in Ontario stalls the transaction until complete, with costs typically running between $1,000 and $2,000, a range that shifts based on the property’s size and how complicated the survey turns out to be.
+The Association of Ontario Land Surveyors states that the cost of a land survey can vary considerably based on the specifics of the property and the type of survey required (Land Surveying Costs).

 What’s the mortgage discharge fee for sellers in Ontario?